salemsaeed83/Arabic-to-English_AI_Machine-Transalation/README.md

 # Arabic-to-English_AI_Machine-Transalation
-Using machine translation, we have converted from Arabic to English
+Using sequence to sequence model , we have machine translated from Arabic to English